Mistersz/write-ups/osu!gaming / pwn /betterthanu.md

 - Sending a first input of 727
 - Sending a payload of 16 0´s and a 0

-Since we are writting 16 0´s and a 0 we will overflow the buffer and change the variable my_pp That way, we will have p = 727, and my_pp = 0
+Since we are writting 16 0´s and a 0 we will overflow the buffer and change the variable my_pp.
+That way, we will have p = 727, and my_pp = 0

 And we get this output: